-One work each by Morton, Rhodes and Todd will be on display at A-M-G5 on the occasion of the conversation.
+Works each by Morton, Rhodes and Todd were on display on the occasion of the conversation and are illustrated below.

 Carol Rhodes, Victoria Morton and Graeme Todd, Talbot Rice Gallery, Edinburgh, June 1998.

 intelligible lies.
 Talbot Rice Gallery, University of Edinburgh.
 27 June – 1 August, 1998.

 Victoria Morton Untitled oil on canvas.
 25.5 x 30 cm.

 Carol Rhodes Geothermal Site [c.
 2014-15] pencil on paper.
 60.5 x 51 cm.

 Graeme Todd Hermit House VIII acrylic, ink, gesso, pencil and varnish on plywood.
 75 x 110 cm.

 Carol Rhodes, Road and Valley , Oil on board, 42 x 51 cm